-2020 is expected to be the year of voice search.
-More and more consumers are using voice to run search engine queries, find local businesses, make purchase decisions, and more.
-And when consumers search for local businesses with their voices, they usually engage with those businesses in the same way — by calling.
-Below, we’ve compiled the top statistics digital marketers in 2020 need to know to succeed in a voice-first world.
+Voice search adoption has grown significantly in the past few years, and this growth is poised to continue through 2021.
+More and more consumers are using voice to perform search engine queries, find local businesses, make purchase decisions, and more.
+And when consumers search for local businesses with their voices, they usually engage with those businesses in the same way—by calling.
+Below, we’ve compiled the top statistics digital marketers need to know to succeed in a voice-first world.

 Voice and Voice-Enabled Devices are Experiencing Rapid Growth